What the hypothesis of an effective market is talking about and what it is not talking about.

 So if you believe that you haveMarket-related information (such as the expectation that a reduction in the rate of emission will become a driver of price growth), the most sophisticated market participants also have this information.
 And they already appreciated the prospects and took appropriate action.

-Also, do not forget that markets do notdemocratic.
-They are weighted by capital.
-A “whale” can express its vision much more weightily than a small fish.
-Hedge funds simply have a lot more capital (and, as a rule, have access to cheaper leverage).
+In addition, we must not forget that markets are notdemocratic.
+They are capital weighted. «Keith» can express his vision much more powerfully than a small fish.
+Hedge funds simply have much more capital (and typically have access to cheaper leverage).
 And when they develop a certain position regarding any asset, they have the opportunity to express their vision in the market.
-This is how information is embedded in the price.
-Thus, most of the time only pricing entities matter.
+This is how information is included in the price.
+Thus, most of the time, it is the price-determining entities that matter.

 Plustoken collected 200 thousand BTC (~ 1% of the totalaffordable offer), and their sale has become an important driver for the price of bitcoin in 2019.
 Is it not logical to expect a similar effect from halving (affecting 1.8% of the output)?

 First of all, the rise and fall of Plustoken was not an expected event.
-This was really new information - so much so that most investors only knew about the scope of this ponzi scheme. after of how most of the bitcoins were alreadysold out.
-In addition, as far as we can tell, Plustoken BTC-wallets were liquidated in a relatively short period: it should be about 1-2 months.
-This is a large number of BTC for such a period in any market.
-A decrease in the rate of output leads to a decrease of 1.8%, but on an annualized basis.
-This means that ~ 24,800 BTC less will be mined each month.
-This is a fairly large figure, but not at all the same as the 200,000 BTC being liquidated in a short time.
+This was truly new information - so much so that most investors only learned about the scale of this ponzi schemeafterhow much of Bitcoin was alreadysold out.
+Additionally, as far as we can tell, the Plustoken BTC wallets were liquidated in a relatively short period of time: must have been around 1-2 months.
+This is a large amount of BTC for such a period in any market.
+The reduction in the rate of production leads to a decrease of 1.8%, but on an annualized basis.
+This means ~24,800 less BTC will be mined each month.
+This is a fairly large number, but not at all the same as 200,000 BTC being liquidated in a short time.
 And unlike the Plustoken sale, this reduction is known in advance.

 Halving will increase demand for bitcoin, inspiring investors and through media coverage.
 Due to this, halving will in any case be a positive catalyst for the price of bitcoin.